CanaryZen/CrazyBiomes/README.md

 # CrazyBiomes
-A Minecraft Forge Mod that adds new biomes but crazier &amp; interesting.
+A Minecraft Forge Mod that adds new biomes but crazier and interesting.

+(This Mod Is Only Available For Forge)